nmondal/cowj/manual/RAMA.md

 1. Swiss Knife of Pub/Sub ( everything, every use cases, just not real time streaming or query )
    1. Pub/Sub
    2. Queuing
-   3. Ordered Message passing
+   3. Temporally Ordered Message passing
    4. Event Bus
 2. Cost and maintainability ( 1 million request/sec throughput gets done at cost of 100$ a month or less )
-   1. Low cost setup
+   1. Extremely Low cost setup
-   2. Easy to Maintain
+   2. Easy to Maintain - Zero Maintenance
-   3. Low cost of maintenance
 3. Reasonably Low latency L
    1. Maximum of ~ 3 secs to reach to subscriber
    2. Can be taken to sub millisecond
-4. Well Ordering with coarse timing
+4. Well Ordering with coarse timing which is configurable
    1. Within a limit a message B sent before will be received before a message A sent after it
    2. Can configure the precision up-to which the messages will be FIFO
-   3. Can be customised to guarantee FIFO with a bit more latency of order of ms.
+   3. Can be customized to guarantee FIFO with a bit more latency of order of ms.
 5. Data Durability
    1. Data never gets written off
    2. Unless configured